george-roussos/employeeasy-server/README.md

 ## Installation

-To try out the API, you can:
+To try out the API, you can contact me and I can grant you access to the collection.
+After that:

 - clone this repo on your local machine
 - run `npm install`